The $h$-Principle for Maps Transverse to Bracket-Generating Distributions: Regularity of Horizontal Curves

+We give a recursive algorithm (\hyperref[algo:subFrame]{Algorithm 1}) to choose the appropriate sub-frames for some $1 \le s \le r$ and some $1 \le j \le p_s$ starting from some column-block $q$, while at the same time suitably fixing the vectors $\tau^{q^\prime} \in \mathcal{D}_y$ for $q^\prime \ge q$ that needs to be used later in \hyperref[thm:jetLifting:step:3]{Step $3$}.
+The inputs of the algorithm correspond to the situation described above: we have dealt with all the rows appearing before the $d\lambda^{s, j}$-row in the first row-block, using up till the $(q-1)^{th}$-column-block.
+The integer $d$ corresponds to the depth of the recursion; we begin at $d = 0$, and then $d$ increases as we compensate for subsequent the $\Lambda$ blocks, as discussed above.

-The above algorithm outputs the last column-block $q$ for which the sub-frame and the vector $\tau^q$ have been chosen.
+\hyperref[algo:subFrame]{Algorithm 1} outputs the last column-block $q$ for which the sub-frame and the vector $\tau^q$ have been chosen.
 Note that for $s \ge 2$, the algorithm is recursive.
-Whereas for $s = 1$, we choose the frame $(\zeta^{0,\bullet}, \eta^{1,j}) = (\zeta^\bullet, \eta^{1,j})$ and do not enter the for-loop since $p_0 = 0$.
-We can now find all the sub-frames, starting from some column-block $q$ by the following algorithm.
+Whereas for $s = 1$, we choose the frame $(\zeta^{0,\bullet}, \eta^{1,j}) = (\zeta^\bullet, \eta^{1,j})$ and do not enter the for-loop since $p_{s-1} = 0$ for $s = 1$.
+We can now find all the sub-frames, starting from some column-block $q$ by the \hyperref[algo:allSubFrame]{Algorithm 2}.